thephpleague/url/4.0/index.md

 ## About

-The phpleague `Uri` package provides simple and intuitive classes to create and manage URIs in PHP.
+The package provides simple and intuitive classes to create and manage URIs in PHP.

 [URI on Packagist](https://packagist.org/packages/league/uri)